 Back pain can sneak up on you when you least expect it.
 One minute you're sitting comfortably in front of the TV, and the next you try to stand up, and -- ouch! -- a sharp pain radiates through your lower back.

-What’s causing it?
 Could you have a slipped or herniated disk?
-Chances are you might.
+You might.

-Your spine is made up of 26 bones called vertebrae that are cushioned by soft disks made of a jellylike substance.
-These disks are what allow you to move your spine around and bend over.
+The adult spine is made up of 24 bones called vertebrae.
+Some of the vertebrae are cushioned by soft disks made of a jellylike substance.
+These disks allow you to move your spine around and bend over.

 But if a disk between two vertebrae starts slipping out of place, it can irritate the surrounding nerves and cause extreme pain.
 The condition is called a slipped, ruptured, or herniated disk.